gimnathperera/tutor-me-admin/README.md

-# TutorMe Admin Panel
+# TuitionLanka Admin Panel

-TutorMe Admin Panel is a modern, responsive admin dashboard built using **Next.js, Tailwind CSS, and TypeScript**.
-It is designed to manage and monitor the TutorMe platform efficiently, providing tools for user management, analytics, and content control.
+TuitionLanka Admin Panel is a modern, responsive admin dashboard built using **Next.js, Tailwind CSS, and TypeScript**.
+It is designed to manage and monitor the TuitionLanka platform efficiently, providing tools for user management, analytics, and content control.

 ## Features